water het blauwe goud

 For the agricultural and horticultural sector, prolonged drought is therefore synonymous with great economic damage due to a reduction in yield and a reduction in the quality of the crops.
 The dry periods of 2017 to 2020 were therefore recognised as agricultural disasters.
 The sector therefore needs alternative sources of water to be used in times of drought and a possible alternative is treated household wastewater.
 Aquafin has this water source available in abundance; in sufficient quantities to meet the needs of Flemish agriculture.
 However, the use of this alternative is not without risk to food safety.
 Purified household wastewater still carries a microbial load.
 Moreover, Flanders lacks the knowledge and infrastructure to distribute treated household wastewater to agricultural areas in a sustainable way.

-Irricoli is an agriculture (LA) project that aims to explore the potential of treated household wastewater as an alternative irrigation source for field vegetables.
-The focus is on food safety and economic feasibility.
+Irricoli is an agriculture (LA) project that aims to explore the potential of treated municipal wastewater as an alternative irrigation source for field vegetables.
+The focus was on food safety and economic feasibility.

-In 2023, an EU regulation comes into force that imposes strict requirements on the reuse of treated household wastewater for irrigation purposes.
-This includes the field of microbiology.
-By June 2023, the Flemish Environment Agency will also translate this legislation into the Flemish context.
+In 2023, an EU regulation came into force that imposes strict requirements on the reuse of treated household wastewater for irrigation purposes, in terms of microbiology among other things.

 • Acquiring knowledge about the microbial water quality of treated household wastewater and investigating the effect of storage on water quality.
 Does storage encourage germ growth or does it provide ‘natural’ disinfection?